Zoomed Image

 Book Purpose

-Management Depreciation based on actual useful life for management reporting
+Corporate Depreciation based on actual useful life for management/financial reporting

-Tax Depreciation based on tax authority rules (e.g. capital allowances, MACRS)
+Tax Depreciation based on tax authority rules (e.g. capital allowances)

-Each book has its own depreciation types and rates.
-When you run period-end processing, the system calculates depreciation independently for each book and can produce separate journals for each.
+The above are the books shipped with a new database.
+Each book has its own depreciation type(s) and rates per asset category.
+When you run period-end processing, the engine calculates depreciation independently for every book and can produce separate journals for each.

 Tip: Even if you only need one set of depreciation figures, you still need at least one book.
-Most organisations start with a single "Management" book and add additional books later if needed.
+Most organisations keep the default "Corporate" book and add others (Tax, MACRS, etc.) as needed.

 Managing Books